timluh98/LSTM-Yahoo-Stock-Prediction/README.md

 # LSTM Model for Yahoo Stock Price Prediction

 This project was developed as part of the "Introduction to Data Analytics" course in the 4th semester at HWR Berlin (Hochschule für Wirtschaft und Recht Berlin).

+## Group members

-Group members: Johann Estrada Pox, Tim Hendrik Luhmann
+Johann Estrada Pox, Tim Hendrik Luhmann

 ## Project Overview